Praagnya/Churn-Analysis-/README.md

 charges, and total charges
 • Demographic info about customers – gender, age range, and if they have partners and dependents

+• PROJECT OBJECTIVE: Build a model that will help to identify the potential customers who have a higher probability to churn.
+This help the company to understand the pinpoints and patterns of customer churn and will increase the focus on strategising customer retention.

+This project was done as a part of PGP in AI-ML!